Brandon Gabriel- Kwelexwelsten

 I have been fortunate enough to have attained a degree in Sociology at Kwantlen Polytechnic University, and a Masters in Indigenous Governance at the University of Victoria.
 My education experience was wrought with trials and tribulations as I navigated the many colonial violence's embedded in these institutions.
 My goal in my academic career is to hold space for Indigenous intelligence's, and model how the world can change to create equity for all our people, and repatriation of land, and identity.

 Jonas Bige is an urban Łutselkʼe Dene & Plains Cree carver and visual artist.
 He resides on Vancouver Island and is from the lower mainland, of so-called British Columbia, where so much of his art draws influence.
 His learning comes from mentorship by Kwantlen artist Brandon Gabriel in Salish design artwork and carving.
 From a young age Jonas immersed in the North Western carving style and learned to hold a knife at the age of eleven.
-He’s worked with Brandon Gabriel and Lekeyten on multiple houseposts as artist, carver and technician.
-Also, Jonas carved a large-scale commissioned art piece with Brandon Gabriel for the Vancouver Police Department in 2020.
+He’s worked with Brandon Gabriel on multiple houseposts as artist, carver and technician.
+Also, Jonas carved a large-scale commissioned art pieces with Brandon Gabriel for many large, medium, and small scale projects throughout Metro-Vancouver.

 Photo by: Nicole Durkan Photography